bgamari/ghc-wiki-import/native-metaprogramming.md

 ```

-Basically, what the extensible does it to add a new parameter to the based
+Basically, what the extensible encoding does is to add a new parameter to the
-datatype to stand for extensions, and each extension is projected out in its
-right place by a unique label.
+datatype to stand for extensions, and each extension is projected out of it by a unique label.